-The Hüttenschänke is one of the most emblematic buildings on the site.
-It was originally the manor house of the copper hammer, which also served as the residence for the shift master.
-When a separate house was constructed for the shift master, it began to be used as an inn for the workers in 1568.
-The Liquation Works had the right to sell its own beer.
-By the 16th century, the Hüttenschänke was a two-storey building with a solid masonry ground floor, a half-timbered upper floor and a partially overhanging top floor.
-Its slate-roofed gable roof, protruding slightly, has a shed dormer on both sides, with six or seven windows.
-Sitting above the south-east-facing gable is the Baroque bell tower, adorned with copper sheeting, and boasting lanterns and a 19th century bell.
-On the gable, directly beneath the bell tower, is the splendid face of the Liquation Works clock, designed with gold leaf.
+The Smeltery Inn is one of the most prestigious buildings on the site.
+It was originally the copper hammer manor house, and also served as the shift master’s residence.
+When a separate house was constructed for the shift master in 1568, it was used as an inn for the workers.
+The Liquation Works was authorised to sell its own beer.
+By the 16th century, the Smeltery Inn had become a two-storey building with a solid stonework ground floor, a half-timbered upper floor and a partially extended top floor.
+Its slate-tiled gable roof, which protrudes slightly, has shed dormers on both side, each with six or seven windows.
+Above the south-east gable is the copper-plated Baroque bell tower, which has a lantern and a 19th century bell.
+On the gable directly beneath the bell tower is the splendid dial of the Liquation Works clock, lined with gold leaf.